-Keywords: Coronary artery bypass; bilateral internal mammary artery grafting; sternal wound infections
+Keywords: Coronary artery bypass graft; bilateral internal mammary artery

-Objectives: This study aimed to examine the mortality and morbidity associated with skeletonized BIMA use as well as long-term outcomes of the technique.
+Introduction: This study aimed to examine the mortality and morbidity associated with skeletonized BIMA use as well as the long-term outcomes of the technique.

-Patients and Methods: Patients that underwent CABG with or without additional intervention by using skeletonized BIMA in our clinic between the years 2017 and 2021 were included in this study (n=193).
+Patients and Methods: Patients who underwent CABG with or without additional intervention by using skeletonized BIMA in our clinic between the years 2017 and 2021 were included in this study (n= 193).

-Results: During six-month postoperative follow-up, none of the patients developed deep sternal wound infection in whom BIMA was used.
-Only ten patients developed skin closure defect at sternal incision line during the first postoperative week; and one of them required revision of the skin incision site.
-Bacterial growth was not present on sternal incision site cultures of any patients
+Results: During the six-month postoperative follow-up, none of the patients in whom BIMA was used developed deep sternal wound infection.
+Only ten patients developed skin closure defects at the sternal incision line during the first postoperative week, and one of them required revision of the skin incision site.
+Bacterial growth was not present on the sternal incision site cultures of any patients.

-Conclusion: When long-term outcomes of skeletonized BIMA use are considered, we suggest that surgeons should not hesitate and avoid to use BIMA with the concerns for deep sternal wound infection.
+Conclusion: When considering the long-term outcomes of skeletonized BIMA use, we believe that surgeons should not be reluctant to use BIMA due to concerns about deep sternal wound infection.

 Cite this article as: Özgen A, Toköz H. Should we hesitate to use skeletonized bilateral internal mammary artery?
 Koşuyolu Heart J 2022;25(3):235-239.